-These two-week intensives are designed for a shorter burst of intensive training.
+These short intensives are designed for a concentrated burst of intensive training.
 Perfect for a student who wants to dive deep to sharpen their skills.

 TWO WEEK Professional Acting Intensive

 The intensive is taught by co-artistic directors, Seth Barrish and Lee Brock and introduces students are introduced to The Barrow Group approach and tools via script analysis, scene study, and film/tv on camera work.

 The intensive runs 10am – 1pm, lunch break from 1pm -2pm, and 2pm – 5pm each day.

 Students must either audition or submit a video audition of a 1 to 2 minute contemporary monologue to email@example.com to be considered for this professional level intensive.